aquasecurity/appshield/policies/kubernetes/readme.md

 4-Non-root groups | 7-Allocating an FSGroup that owns the Pod's volumes.
 9-The user and group IDs of the container 5-Seccomp | 15-The seccomp profile used by containers

+The REGO rules are available [here](https://github.com/aquasecurity/appshield/tree/master/policies/kubernetes/policy)

 ## Additional best practices
-Additional best practices available under this directory: https://github.com/aquasecurity/appshield/tree/master/policies/kubernetes/policy
+Additional best practices available under this repository

 Top Examples:
 Best practice | field in the manifest